Augustus John and Iris Tree (Jan 4, 1878-Oct 31, 1961); (1897–1968)

 In the silence one seemed to hear the tick-tick of the clockwork of the Universe, and voices reached one as if from across the frozen wastes between the stars.
 Ping! a shifting of the slats of time and space! ...
 Is it a new dimension we have entered?
 Can we be approaching ultimate Reality?
 The crises of laughter continued with some of us till dawn, with further repercussions as I made my way home with Violette Murat, who had only been slightly amused by the night's proceedings.
 No ill results followed, for I had not abused the herb: but on another occasion, less cautious, I was overtaken in the end by panics indescribable.
 For a day or two I wandered about silent and solitary, like a ghost.
 Aleister Crowley, who knows what he is talking about, told me hashish had saved his life if not his reason: but then he is an Adept, and I don't recommend Cannabis Indica to the careless amateur.

-Tree, the daughter of the actor and impresario Sir Herbert Beerbohm Tree, was a poet and actress who appears in Federico Fellini's La dolce vita.
+Tree, the daughter of the actor and impresario Sir Herbert Beerbohm Tree, appears as herself in Federico Fellini's La dolce vita.
 She was associated, along with Aldous Huxley and others, with the Besant Hill School in Southern California.
 Violette Murat was a Bonaparte Princess who may have been a lover of Marie Laurencin.